 Turn Signal Switch

-The turn signals are operated by the turn signal switch.
+The turn signals are operated by the turn signal switch located on the left side of the handlebar.

 When the switch is operated, the turn signal indicator light flashes on and off together with the turn signals.